janaiscoding/fittrackr/frontend/README.md

 ### Known bugs:

-- [x] Delete account modals aren't displaying properly - z-index on overlay is currently broken.
+- [x] Delete account modals aren't displaying properly - z-index on overlay is currently broken. (fixed)

 ### Nice to have: